A Personal Trainer’s Answers to your 4 Biggest Health and Fitness Questions

 Personal Trainer Wisdom: With the endless circus act of exercises found online and in magazines, it would take years to point out every little piece of the form you should keep in mind while exercising.
 While you should study your body's response to different positions and movements, there are basic rules you should keep in mind for whatever you approach:

--Keep your feet hip width and straight to maximize stability and glute/abdominal activation.
+-Keep your feet hip-width apart and straight to maximize stability and glute/abdominal activation.

 -Keep your shoulders above your hips to maintain a neutral position and reduce pelvic tilting.